peterkhayes/inlineAB/README.md

 ### 6. What's Next? <a name="whatsNext"></a>
 Inline AB has plenty more to offer!
 You can continue reading the documentation - it covers more advanced features and provides some common use cases.
-And if you enjoy our work, feel free to fork us on Github and suggest improvements!
+And if you enjoy our work, feel free to fork us on GitHub and suggest improvements!

 ------------------------------------------------------------------------------------------------------------------------